Puget Sound Partnership Nearshore Conservation Credit Program

 How many credits has the Partnership sold?

-As of August 2023, we have sold 2,090 conservation credits.
+As of November 2025, we have sold approximately 6,000 conservation credits.
 Credit sales by service area are shown below:

 A map graphic that shows how many conservation credits the Partnership has sold in each marine service area.
-The Partnership has sold 1,382 credits in the North Puget Sound service area; O credits in the Strait of Juan de Fuca service area; 31 credits in the Whidbey service area; 307 credits in the Hood Canal service area; and 370 credits in the South Central Puget Sound service area.
+The Partnership has sold 2,842 credits in the North Puget Sound service area; 41 credits in the Strait of Juan de Fuca service area; 169 credits in the Whidbey service area; 1,136 credits in the Hood Canal service area; and 1,740 credits in the South Central Puget Sound service area.

 Will the Partnership run out of credits?

-“Running out of credits” would mean that there are no more opportunities to restore the nearshore habitat of Puget Sound.
-We remain very far from fully restoring nearshore habitat function (and running out of all opportunities to generate conservation credits).
+No. “Running out of credits” would mean that there are no more opportunities to restore the nearshore habitat of Puget Sound.
+Unfortunately, the significantly degraded state of nearshore habitat in Puget Sound necessarily means that we remain very, very far from exhausting all opportunities for restoration (and running out of all opportunities to generate conservation credits).

 Are there other credit providers besides the Partnership?